pathscale/EndpointValidator/README.md

 ### services

-`services.json` file has the structure defined in [models.rs](src/parser/models.rs)
+The `services.json` file contains a JSON list of serialized `EndpointData` structs, as defined in [models.rs](src/parser/models.rs)

-The file could be generated using the [EndpointGen](https://github.com/pathscale/EndpointGen.git) tool.
+The file is usually generated using the [EndpointGen](https://github.com/pathscale/EndpointGen.git) tool, but can be handwritten as well.

 #### Services file generation

-To generate the `services.json` file for the project it should have the description of the endpoints in the `.ron` format.
-The example of the `.ron` configuration file can be found [here](docs/auth.ron).
-Also, the custom structures and enum values might be described in a separate configuration file.
-The example of the enum definition can be found [here](docs/enums.ron).
-All of the files should be placed into `config/` directory inside the project root directory
+As mentioned above, the `services.json` file is usually generated using EndpointGen.
+The current version of EndpointGen is a binary application that takes `.ron` files containing serialized endpoint definition structs, and generates various websocket server related functionality to make those endpoints available within the application's websocket server.

+The exact instructions to use EndpointGen can be found in the EndpointGen repo, linked above.
+An example `.ron` file can be found [here](docs/auth.ron)

+TODO: The instructions below should be moved to newly written EndpointGen readme.

 After all the endpoints described in the configuration files, run the command from the project root directory to generate the docs + model + `services.json` for the project: